-HPA RULES & REGULATIONS FOR POLO 2021
+HPA RULES & REGULATIONS FOR POLO 2022

 Polo is a game that owes much of its unique appeal to the fact that it should be played not only within its rules but also within the spirit of the game.
-Any action which is seen to abuse this spirit causes injury to the game itself.
+Any action which is seen to abuse this spirit during play is detrimental to the game and may be penalised by the umpires.
 The major responsibility for ensuring the spirit of fair play rests with the players.